Top 100 American Goalkeepers (USMNT Depth Chart)

 6. Matt Freese, 26 - New York City FC

-One to Watch: USMNT #1, anyone? xG darling Matt Turner has finally lost favor with the USMNT fanbase, as the CONCACAF Nations League was yet another underwhelming outing for the current number one.
-However, our options elsewhere have yet to stand out on a consistent level.
+One to Watch: USMNT #1, anyone? xG darling Matt Turner has finally lost favor with the USMNT fanbase, as the CONCACAF Nations League performances ultimately led to him losing his starting spot to Matt Freese at the Gold Cup.
+Freese had costly mistakes in almost every game he played, although his penalty heroics gave him some momentary buzz.
+Elsewhere, our options have yet to stand out on a consistent level.
 Steffen has about one month of good form under his belt while MLS as a whole is largely filled with washed-out European goalkeepers, aging yet uncapped American goalkeepers, and a handful of erratic younger goalkeepers that most national team managers will be reluctant to turn to.
 And now with Donovan’s excitement to become an overnight goalkeeping expert, his frustration with our goalkeeper situation is something most fans share, to one degree or another.
-Until a goalkeeper can step up on a consistent basis, Turner will likely keep the number one jersey for now.

 12. Bill Hamid, 34 - Miami FC